girishchandranc/autosarfactory/README.md

     $ python setup.py install
 > use `python3` if you have both `python2` and `python3` installed.

-- Import the package `autosarmodeller` to your python script.
+- Import the package `autosarmodeller` from `autosarfactory` to your python script.
 - And, finally have fun with modelling AUTOSAR.

 ### Reading file